myatktun/myatktun.github.io/_sources/Linux.rst

         - ``systemctl mask atd.service``, do not allow the service to be started by others
         - ``systemctl unmask atd.service``, allow the service to be started by others
         - ``systemctl list-units --type service --all``, list all services available
+    * **System V**
+        - execute ``init`` that sets up basic processes and a script, ``rc``, which controls the execution of additional scripts
+        - ``init`` is controlled by ``/etc/inittab``
+        - easy to customise, but slow to boot and does not directly support advanced features like cgroups and per-user scheduling
+        - has different run levels, 3 or 5 is default
+        - 0: halt, 1: single user mode, 2: user definable, 3: full multi-user mode
+        - 4: user definable, 5: full multi-user mode with display manager, 6: reboot

 Processes
 ---------